arnold-almeida/movies/README.md

 # Movies

 Gem to help tidy your movies collection.
-Looks up data from TheMovieDatabase
+Looks up data from TheMovieDatabase and then organises your collection based on a preferred format.

+ eg. [Year] - [Director] - [Title]

+ -

 ## Installation